dimitrisfou/PublicSoft-Project/README.md

 DESCRIPTION:

 This RESTFul API based on Spring, MySQL using Spring Data JPA for persistence data storage and Angular to build the Client side (front-end).
-In this RESTFul API i exposed API Endpoints via HTTP, and  handling HTTP Requests through API Endpoints.
+In this RESTful API i exposed API Endpoints via HTTP, and  handling HTTP Requests through API Endpoints.
 I tested this using Postman App.
 Also, i used the Angular, more specifically Angular components, Angular Forms, and Angular Services.
 It goes into Angular HTTP Communication.

 To run it :